hklchung/GAN-GenerativeAdversarialNetwork/README.md

 </table>

 ##### LSGAN vs DCGAN
 As stated above, the authors of the LSGAN paper claimed that LSGAN is <i>"...able to generate higher quality images than regular GANs ...
-LSGANs perform more stable during the learning process."</i> Therefore we decided to compare the loss over time during training and the image quality at epoch 30 (LSGAN was only trained for 30 epochs) and I think based on the results below, it is fair to say that the statements hold true.
+LSGANs perform more stable during the learning process."</i> Therefore I decided to compare the loss over time during training and the image quality at epoch 30 (LSGAN was only trained for 30 epochs) and I think based on the results below, it is fair to say that the statements hold true.

 <i>Please note that the loss over time plots are not at the same scale!</i>